 A plum from the paper

 The orchard today makes for a lovely spot to sit and take in the peaceful surroundings of the Stoneywell garden; you may just catch a glimpse of the orchard wildlife too, which like the apple harvest is plentiful.
-The surrounding dry stone walls provide a great habitat for small mammals, inevertebrates, toads and frogs.
+The surrounding dry stone walls provide a great habitat for small mammals, invertebrates, toads and frogs.
 The compost heap near the entrance is also a great habitat for bank voles and slow worms which seem to thrive at Stoneywell.
-In the autumn, thrushes and blackbirds can often be seen feeding on the windfalls, don't worry about wasps though, we did have a nest last year but the badger found it and soon put paid to that!
+In the autumn, thrushes and blackbirds can often be seen feeding on the windfalls.

 And speaking of fruit; what happens to the Stoneywell apples?
-Well most go into the dleicious recipes in the tearoom, soom are left for wildlife and the remiander?
-Well they are for you to take home.
+Well some go into the delicious recipes in the tearoom, some are left for wildlife and the remainder?
+Well they are for you to take home!